nickgeerts/redwood-pm2/README.md

 ```
 "scripts": {
-  "deploy:setup": "pm2 deploy production setup",
+  "deploy:setup": "pm2 deploy pm2.config.js production setup",
-  "deploy": "pm2 deploy production deploy"
+  "deploy": "pm2 deploy pm2.config.js production deploy"
 }
 ```

-This is the basic setup which should be compatible with the above settings.
-Take a look in `ecosystem.config.js` for more details.
+This is the basic setup which should be compatible with the rest of my guide.
+Take a look in `pm2.config.js` for more details.